 The amount of the transfer tax is based on the property’s value, so the more valuable the property being transferred, the higher the amount of transfer tax due.
 Transfer taxes are separate from property taxes, recording fees, and mortgage recording taxes, and are sometimes called a “stamp tax” or “deed tax,” depending on the state.
 Whether the buyer or the seller is responsible for paying the real estate transfer tax depends on local laws.

 How much are real estate transfer taxes in Colorado?

-However, real estate transfer taxes are an especially tricky issue in Colorado, as the state passed a constitutional amendment in 1992 freezing all real estate transfer taxes and prohibiting any new transfer taxes being imposed.
+Real estate transfer taxes are an especially tricky issue in Colorado, as the state passed a constitutional amendment in 1992 freezing all real estate transfer taxes and prohibiting any new transfer taxes being imposed.
 Why is this complicated?
-Well, to get around the amendment, lawmakers later came up with a statewide “documentary fee” of 0.01% that's paid by the buyer on any property sale above $500.
+Well, to get around the amendment, lawmakers later came up with a statewide “documentary fee” of 0.01% that’s paid by the buyer on any property sale above $500.
+In 2018, this fee was increased to 0.02% per $100 of property value.
 This tax is paid to the county clerk and recorder in the county where the property changes hands.
-While it's not called a real estate transfer tax, in essence that's exactly what it is.
+While it’s not called a real estate transfer tax, in essence that’s exactly what it is.

 Who pays transfer taxes in Colorado: the buyer or the seller?

 Typically, the buyer and seller split the transfer taxes.
 But it’s not uncommon for the two parties in a sale to work out an alternative arrangement.